nielsvoss/lean-pitfalls/README.md

 You may also be interested in the `set` tactic, which is like `let` but also automatically replaces instances of the expression in the proof state.

+## Confusing `Prop` and `Bool`

+The types `Prop` and `Bool` both capture the notion of something being true or false, but they behave very differently in Lean.
+`Prop` is the type of *propositions*, which are mathematical statements that have a truth value, while `Bool` is the type of *booleans*; it consists of exactly two elements, `true` and `false`.
+Note that `True` and `False` are *propositions*, while `true` and `false` are *booleans*.

+Using booleans where propositions are expected or vice versa can lead to some counterintuitive errors.
+Additionally, because booleans can be implicitly coerced into propositions, the issues that arise might not be immediately apparent.
+For example, `a = b` is a proposition, while `a == b` is a boolean (see the `BEq` typeclass), and mixing them up can lead to issues.
+It is worth making sure you have a good grasp on the difference between `Prop` and `Bool`.

+In Lean, `Prop` and `Bool` are both types, but `Prop` is also a universe while `Bool` is just a regular type containing two elements.
+This means that if `p : Prop` and `q : Bool`, then `h : p` might be valid but `h : q` is never valid.
+On the other hand, you can use terms of type `Bool` in `match` statements, but you cannot `match` on terms of type `Prop`. `Bool` is used sparingly in mathematics, but it is used much more often when `Lean` is used as a programming language.

+Intuitively, a proposition is a mathematical statement that might be either be proven or disproven.
+If `p` is a proposition, it might make sense to say `h : p`, which means that `h` is a proof of `p`.
+On the other hand, if `q` is a boolean, then `q` is literally equal to either `true` or `false`; it doesn't make sense to "prove" `q`, because `q` is a value, not a statement.

+If you have a boolean `q`, you can convert it to a proposition by writing `q = true`.
+Conversely, if `p` is a proposition and if Lean can synthesize an instance of `Decidable p`, then you can convert `p` to a boolean by writing `decide p`.
+(Here, the term `decide` should not be confused with the tactic `decide`.)
+Since the axiom `Classical.choice` can be used to produce a `Decidable p` instance for any proposition `p`, any proposition can be converted to a boolean, and thus `Prop` and `Bool` are *classically equivalent*.

+Despite this, it still makes sense to maintain a distinction between `Prop` and `Bool`.
+In mathlib, `Prop` and `Bool` may be assigned different instances for typeclasses;
+for example, `Prop` is given the Sierpiński space (with `{True}` open) as its topology while `Bool` is given the discrete topology.

 ## Not checking for distinctness